 The Phases of the Microbiome-Friendly Diet

 The microbiome diet generally follows three phases of progress.

 The first phase, which lasts three weeks, maintains the crux of the diet and aims to:

 - Repair the gut lining

 - Subtract elements and foods that disrupt a healthy microbiome balance

 - Replenish your gut bacteria with probiotics

-The main foods to remove are refined carbohydrates, processed foods, fats, sugars, artificial coloring, and fillers (junk food), all of which may kill beneficial bacteria and allow “bad” bacteria to grow.
+The main foods to remove are refined carbohydrates, processed foods, fats, sugars, artificial colorings, and fillers (junk food), all of which may disrupt beneficial bacteria and make room for “bad” bacteria to grow.
 Removing these foods from your diet gives your gut a “rest” by halting the assault.
-The microbiome begins recomposing itself almost immediately, but bovine colostrum’s growth factors are absolutely necessary to repair the gut lining.
+The microbiome begins recomposing itself almost immediately, but bovine colostrum’s growth factors are absolutely necessary to assist in the repair of the gut lining.
 Specific foods to avoid include:

 - High-fructose corn syrup